 2) Personal Injury Protection Coverage is Required

-Personal injury protection (PIP) insurance is required for all drivers in Michigan.
+Apart from Personal Liability and Property Damage (PLPD) coverage, Personal injury protection (PIP) insurance is also required for all drivers in Michigan.
 Car owners are required to buy PIP insurance that covers the medical expenses of the policyholder and household residents if they’re injured in an auto accident.
 This coverage also extends to passengers who don’t have their own PIP insurance.

 PIP insurance is related to Michigan’s no-fault policies.
 Because Michigan is a no-fault state, drivers are required to cover their own medical bills regardless of fault, and that’s why drivers are required to have PIP.